What are the differences? Find out and learn how are they used

 What is cast iron?

-Cast iron is a generic term that can refer to a range of iron alloys, but is typically associated with the most common gray iron.
-While cast iron may sound like the cast form of the pure element iron (FE on the periodic table), it's actually an alloy containing 2–4 percent carbon, plus additional amounts of silicon and manganese.
-Other impurities, such as sulfur and phosphorus are also common.
+Cast iron can refer to a range of iron alloys, but it is most commonly associated with gray iron.
+Despite having the name iron, it isn’t pure elemental iron (Fe on the periodic table)—it’s actually an alloy containing 2–4 percent carbon, plus small amounts of silicon and manganese.
+Other impurities, such as sulfur and phosphorus, are also common.

-Cast iron is formed by smelting iron ore, or melting pig iron (the product of iron ore extraction), and mixing with scrap metals and other alloy ingredients.
+Cast iron is formed by smelting iron ore, or melting pig iron (an intermediate product of iron ore extraction), and mixing it with scrap metals and other alloys.
 The liquid mixture is then poured into molds and allowed to cool and solidify.
-Due to its higher carbon content, cast iron solidifies as a heterogeneous alloy—meaning it contains multiple constituents, or materials in different phases, within its microstructure.
-This quality affects its physical properties as well.

 Cast iron is very brittle in nature, meaning it’s comparatively hard and non-malleable